 - are situated in the overall curriculum of the major to contribute most effectively to students' training in the field; WIM courses placed early in the major will orient students to the standards of writing in the field and should lead to additional writing experiences later in the major, while WIM courses placed late in the major should challenge students to work at a sophisticated level based on their earlier courses and writing experiences

-In these pages, we make suggestions based on research in writing pedagogy to effectively incorporate writing into your class.
+In these pages, we make suggestions based on research in writing pedagogy.

 Not sure how to get started?
 Here are answers to frequently asked questions about designing a WIM Course.